lakisan1/trivia-challenge/README.md

 --------------------------------------------------

+"correctAnswer" & "inCorrectAnswers"

+Step1: In the Find what paste: "incorrect_answers" and in the Replace with paste "correctAnswer" and click Replace All

+Step2: In the Find what paste: "correct_answer" and in the Replace with paste ],"addedBy": "inCorrectAnswers" and click Replace All

+2 steps missing for now

 --------------------------------------------------

 "_id":

-Now the complicated part, the "_id": needs to string.ascii_lowercase lenght of 16.
+Now the complicated part, the "_id": needs to be a string.ascii_lowercase lenght of 16.

 Step1: In the Find what paste: "category": and in the Replace with paste "_id": "willBeReplaced","category": and click Replace All